-In many dissolutions of marriage cases throughout Arizona, judges and attorneys may consider if they have the house in their case appraised, and then subtract the mortgage owed they will have an equitable number for the division of the equity dollars in the home.
+In many dissolutions of marriage cases, some judges and attorneys may consider if they have the marital home in their case appraised, and then subtract the mortgage that is owed they will have an equitable number for the division of the equity dollars in the home.

 A Home Appraiser is Not a Licensed Home Inspector

-A home appraiser is not a licensed home inspector, nor does the home appraiser provide a home inspection of the home.
+A home appraiser is not a licensed home inspector, nor does the home appraiser provide an inspection of the home.